After All (Cher and Peter Cetera song)

-"After All" is a 1989 Billboard Hot 100 hit song performed as a duet by American singers Cher and Peter Cetera, released on February 21, 1989, by Geffen Records.
-It was used as the love theme for the movie Chances Are and was nominated for Best Original Song at the Academy Awards 1989.
+"After All" is a song performed as a duet by American singers Cher and Peter Cetera, released on March 3, 1989 by Geffen Records.
+It was used as the love theme for the film Chances Are and was nominated for the Academy Award for Best Original Song at the 62nd Academy Awards.
 The song was also the first North American single release from Cher's nineteenth album Heart of Stone.
 The song appears on Peter Cetera's 1997 album You're The Inspiration – A Collection and his 2017 album, The Very Best of Peter Cetera.

 Chart information

-The single peaked at number six in the United States and Canada.
-It also managed to enter some European charts, including Ireland, where it peaked at 24, and the United Kingdom, where it reached 84.
+The single peaked at number six on the U.S. Billboard Hot 100 and at No. 5 in Canada.
+It also managed to enter some European charts, including Ireland, where it peaked at No. 24 on the Irish Singles Chart, and the United Kingdom, where it reached No. 84 on the UK Singles Chart.

 "After All" also became Cher's first solo number one hit on the Adult Contemporary chart in the United States.
 Her earlier number one was in 1971 when Sonny & Cher's "All I Ever Need Is You" spent five weeks at the top.
 In a 2014 article in Billboard, writer Keith Caulfield listed "After All" as Cher's ninth biggest chart hit.
 The song was ranked number 79 on US Billboard Year-end Hot 100 singles of 1989.
 The song found strong success stateside, but no video was ever made to further promote it.
-It was certified Gold by the RIAA for the sales of 500,000 copies.
+It was certified gold by the RIAA for sales of 500,000 copies.
 As of November 2011, Billboard reported the digital sales of "After All" to be 226,000 in the US.

 Live performances

 At the 62nd Academy Awards in 1990, the song was performed by James Ingram and Melissa Manchester.

 Cher and Cetera have never performed the song together live.
 Cher performed a solo version of the song during her Heart of Stone and Love Hurts tours.
-She then performed it with her keyboardist/musical director, Paul Mirkovich, for her Believe and Farewell tours.
+She then performed it with her keyboardist/musical director, Paul Mirkovich, for her Do You Believe? tour and Living Proof: The Farewell Tour.
 She also performed it in her residencies Cher at the Colosseum and Classic Cher, as well as during her Here We Go Again Tour.
 The latter performances would accompany a video montage of Cher in film, which would start before the song begins.

 Since the early 2000s, Peter Cetera has been performing "After All" during his live performances as a duet with female backing vocalists including Kim Keyes, Jamelle Fraley, and Tania Hancheroff.